 In the present work, from mature seed explants, embryogenic calli of three varieties of Basmati rice (Bas-385, Sup-Bas, and Bas-2000) were induced.
-The MS medium supplemented with 2.0 mg/L 2,4-D was found to be the best medium showing maximum callus induction and proliferation potential for all these Basmati rice varieties as compared to MS medium containing 2,4-D in mix with various concentrations of BAP or KIN.
-2,4- Dichlorophenoxy acetic acid at the level of 2.0 mg/L has also been reported by Ullah et al. inducer growth regulator for Basmati-385 followed by Basmati-370 [31].
+The MS medium braced with 2.0 mg/L 2,4-D ended up being the best medium showing maximum callus induction and proliferation potential for all these Basmati rice varieties as compared to MS medium containing 2,4-D in mix with various convergences of BAP or KIN.
+2,4-Dichlorophenoxy acetic acid at the level of 2.0 mg/L has also been reported by Ullah et al. as the best callus inducer growth regulator for Basmati-385 followed by Basmati-370 [31].
 Similar findings were reported by Afrasiab and Jafar working with Super Basmati and Rafique et al. working with Basmati-370 [32,33].